by Sara Graham

 The Libertine is billed as a "neighborhood eatery" that focuses on seasonal, regional and sustainable created in close relationship with local farmers.
 The menu is at once inventive and familiar with a slight nod to Chef Galliano's southern roots.
 The current menu features grilled octopus with yogurt tahini sauce, crowder pea caviar, melon and cherry tomatoes and a she crab soup with a blue crab spring roll, sherry pearls and Marash chile.

-The menu at Herbie's Vintage 72 menu combines French, Asian and American flavors in its French-style bistro.
-The décor immediately transports guests to another time, with a giant mirror along one wall and large-format French posters on the others, exposed brick walls and wooden floors, and tables covered with white linen and awash in the romantic glow of candlelight.
-The classic menu includes a strong selection of universal seafood favorites such as shrimp dumplings, escargots, smoked Missouri trout, oysters on the half shell, Atlantic salmon, Yellowfin tuna, Maine lobster, shrimp and grits and sea scallops.
+The menu at Herbie's combines French, Asian and American flavors in its French-style bistro.
+Now located in Clayton, large-format French posters still grace the walls, with tables covered with white linen and awash in the romantic glow of candlelight.
+The classic menu remains mostly the same, with a strong selection of universal seafood favorites such as shrimp dumplings, escargots, smoked Missouri trout, oysters on the half shell, Atlantic salmon, Yellowfin tuna, Maine lobster, shrimp and grits and sea scallops.
 A long time customer favorite is the lobster mac & cheese with lobster tail meat, corn, four cheese mornay, truffle oil and asiago gratin.

 Bar Italia (13 Maryland Plaza, 314-361-7010)